Trigunananda/devTinder-web/README.md

     - sudo systemctl start nginx
     - sudo systemctl enable nginx
     - copy code from dist(build files) to /var/www/html/ means cd /var/www/html/
-    - copy the dist folder to /var/www/html/  so type sudo scp -r dist/* /var/www/html/
+    - copy the dist folder to /var/www/html/,git pull ,npm run build   after that type sudo scp -r dist/* /var/www/html/
     - check the status type cd /var/www/html/ then type ls
     - enable port :80 of your instance
     - after successfully run of the public ip then it map with the domain name so that it is available anywhere with the domain name